cvxgrp/cvxmarkowitz/CONTRIBUTING.md

 ## Writing unit tests

 Most code changes will require new unit tests.
-(Even bug fixes require unit tests, since the presence of bugs usually indicates insufficient tests.)
-CVXMARKOWITZ tests live in the directory `tests`, which contains many files, each of which contains many unit tests.
+Even bug fixes require unit tests, since the presence of bugs usually indicates insufficient tests. cvxmarkowitz tests live in the directory `tests`, which contains many files, each of which contains many unit tests.
 When adding tests, try to find a file in which your tests should belong; if you're testing a new feature, you might want to create